 Our Curriculum at Hasland Infant and Nursery School

 At Hasland Infant and Nursery school we are extremely proud of our bespoke curriculum.
-It exposes our children to vibrant and exciting experiences, immersing them in progressive knowledge and skills through a carefully planned approach.
+It exposes our children to vibrant, exciting experiences, whilst also immersing them in progressive knowledge and skills through a carefully planned approach.
 We believe all children are entitled to a good education and that the term ‘education’ is broader than academic success, but also incorporates wider ambitions.

-The key drivers behind the design of our curriculum are for our children to:
+The key ambitions behind the design of our curriculum are for our children to:

-These drivers are also underpinned by our SMILE expectations which are displayed around school and consistently referred to.
+These Key ambitions are also underpinned by our SMILE expectations which are displayed around school and consistently referred to.
 These expectations dovetail with our curriculum and form the behaviours and attitudes we believe help our children to succeed academically as well as ensure they are responsible citizens of the future.

 S – Successful Learners